 - good communication skills, with work mates and customers?

 Most apprenticeships take around three years, but can also be fast-tracked or taken at your own pace to fit around work demands, it’s up to you.

 How much will it cost?

 With an apprenticeship, you earn while you learn, with outgoings deducted as your apprenticeship progresses – no student loans or huge debts.
 Either you or your employer pays an annual training fee.

 It's a good idea to complete a pre-apprenticeship course first such as the 'National Certificate for Entry to Automotive Trades' or 'National Certificate for Entry to Motor Body Trades'.

 If you're a school leaver, you'ls need to find an employer before you can become an apprentice.
 Some of New Zealand’s leading employers in the automotive industry are looking for apprentices now.

-For more information on getting started, see the New Zealand Motor Industry Training Organisation (MITO) website.
+For more information on getting started, see the MITO New Zealand website.

 Where will a career in the automotive industry lead?

 Once completed, a nationally recognised qualification will establish a career in the automotive industry that can lead you in all sorts of directions.
 There are opportunities in sales, marketing, parts and accessories, administration, management, and eventually even ownership.